 Git Status Command

-- Untracked Changes: Changes/files on local directory and which are not pushed to staging are known as untracked changes.
+- Untracked Changes: Changes/files on the local directory and which are not pushed to staging are known as untracked changes.

 - Tracked Changes: Changes/files on staging are known as tracked changes.

-A lot of talk right! let’s move forward and use the command in command prompt.
+A lot of talk right! let's move forward and use the command in the command prompt.

 - Now, open the command prompt and navigate to the git repository, in our case, it is at C:/Git Tutorial

-2) Just type git status in the command prompt.
+git statusin the command prompt.
 This will now list which files are staged, unstaged, and untracked.

 Notice the Output:

 - branch master: This says that the working tree is a master branch.
-We will learn more on branching in later tutorials.
+We will learn more about branching in later tutorials.

 - no commits yet: This gives information on the commits, as of now there are no commits yet.

 - Untracked files: This says that Git sees the files but has not started tracking changes yet and marked these as red.